Charles Matthau: Life and career

-In 1986, he had received an agreement with film production/distribution studio The Cannon Group, Inc., to develop, direct and distribute a feature film that was made by the Cannon studio.

 In 2012, Matthau wrote, produced, and directed the film Freaky Deaky, an adaptation of Elmore Leonard's novel, with outstanding performances from Christian Slater and Crispin Glover.
-The heist-laden plot with heightened reality chronicles the exploits of two bomb-loving, eco-terrorist, radical antagonists, with a trailblazing cop, reviving the indie film idealistic with isolated eccentric characters surpassing the threshold for liberating presentation.
+The heist-laden plot with heightened reality chronicles the exploits of two bomb-loving, eco-terrorist, radical antagonists, with a trailblazing cop.

 Matthau played the role of the sarcastic boyfriend in the 2005 Going Shopping.
-He directed the well-received romantic comedy feature, Her Minor Thing starring Estella Warren, Christian Kane, and Michael Weatherly.
-The film tells the story of the repercussions of the off and on-line life clashes.
+He directed the 2005 romantic comedy feature Her Minor Thing, starring Estella Warren, Christian Kane, and Michael Weatherly.
+Variety called it “a would-be sex comedy that lacks appeal, not to mention laughs.”

 In 1991, he directed a TV movie, Mrs. Lambert Remembers Love, starring Walter Matthau, Ellen Burstyn, and Ryan Todd.
 The movie tells the moving story of a grandmother's love, who has dementia, for her orphaned grandson.

 In 1995, he directed and produced the critically acclaimed evocative rendering of Truman Capote's autobiographical novel, The Grass Harp.
 The story is based on an orphaned boy's atmospheric tale watching the eccentric grown-ups in a small town experiencing freedom, love, individuality, and storytelling, with upstanding tech touches.
-"The Grass Harp is a low-key character drama with flourishes of humor, and it's loaded with wonderful performances from an all-star ensemble cast...
-In fact, the film is so mature and sensitive that it's hard to believe the director is only in his mid-30s." - Chris Hicks, Movie Critic.
-Matthau poured all the nostalgia of the far-gone era as a sweet, nice-and-easy, and sentimental piece, invoking modernistic standards with characteristic dimensions.
-He featured his father Walter Matthau, saying, "At that time, as my dad was turning 70, my goal was, 'Who cares what people are going to say?
-I want to work with him.'"
-He, too, played the role of Barbershop Regular.
+According to Chris Hicks, writing for Movie Critic, "The Grass Harp is a low-key character drama with flourishes of humor, and it's loaded with wonderful performances from an all-star ensemble cast...
+In fact, the film is so mature and sensitive that it's hard to believe the director is only in his mid-30s."